complight/complight.github.io/docs/outreach/index.md

     [Subscribe to our Slack](https://join.slack.com/t/rpcdrendering-m4b9370/shared_invite/zt-13b5caruu-o7Ra99nEXkntnJqVYJTVdg){ .md-button .md-button--primary }

     Please do not hesitate to share the invitation link with other people in your field.
-If you encounter any issue with the link, please do not hesitate to reach us using [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+If you encounter any issue with the link, please do not hesitate to reach us using [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).